malliina/pics-ios/README.md

 Not released to the App Store.

+## Development

+Create and populate file pics-ios/Credentials.plist.
+See [Credentials-template.plist](pics-ios/Credentials-template.plist) for the template.

 ## Releases

 To release a new version to TestFlight, push to the master branch.